 Supplemental Security Income and Social Security Disability Insurance or SSDI are completely different benefits.
 Learn more on our page on SSDI.

 Also, your child can get Medicaid for their health insurance if they are receiving SSI.

 For your child to be approved for SSI, there are five things that must be true:

 Once your child is approved to get SSI, you or your adult child will receive a monthly payment.
 The amount will depend on your income and resources.
-For example, the 2014 base pay for SSI was $721 a month for a child age 17 or younger.
+For example, the 2022 base pay for SSI was $841 a month for a child age 17 or younger.
 This amount might change each year.
+The highest SSI payment is the same for both children and adults.
 The monthly payment may be spent on food and shelter, medical and dental care not covered under health insurance, and personal needs like clothing.
-Money left over is to be put in savings.
+Money left over is to be put in savings, such as an ABLE account.
 However, if your child has more than $2,000 in savings, it could cause problems with their SSI benefits.
 See more about how to apply and the application process below.
 Your child or family does not have to pay taxes on SSI income.

-Applying for SSI can be complicated or a challenge sometimes.
-Some parents said it helped them to remember to keep at it and stay strong – and maybe try to build a relationship with someone working at the local SSI office to help you along the way.
+Applying for SSI can be complicated sometimes.
+Some parents said it helped them to remember to keep at it and stay strong – and maybe try to build a relationship with someone working at the local SSI office to help along the way.

 In addition, there are some situations where the Social Security Administration will review your child's case and make a recommendation to continue or stop payments because your child no longer meets the Social Security Administration's definition of disability.
 Timelines for these reviews vary.
 Here are some review guidelines:

 As long as your child remains approved to get SSI, they will receive payments until age 18.